yunuszemre/yunuszemre/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ENOCA Software and Consultancy
+- 🔭 I’m currently working on Detaysoft Software Technology
 - 🌱 I’m currently learning Flutter & .Net & Cloud Solutions
 - 👯 I’m looking to collaborate on .Net & Flutter
 - 🤔 I’m looking for help with .Net & Flutter